 If you still want to travel during these times of the year, it is strongly recommended that you book well in advance.

 Apart from the periods mentioned, there are still six other dates, that move slightly from one year to another and which are also holidays.
 These are Tiradentes on April 21, May 1, Corpus Christi in late May / early June, Independence Day on September 7, Nossa Senhora Aparecida on October 12, Finados on November 2, the Proclamation of the Republic on November 15.

 In general, with the growing success of Brazil’s tourist destinations and a still relatively limited supply of quality establishments in many regions, the sooner you book, the more likely you are to have an excellent trip.
-As it gets closer to three months before your trip it gets more complicated to find what you want.
+As it gets closer to around three months before your trip, it gets more complicated to find what you want.